Kopano-dev/kcc-go/README.md

 This implements a minimal client interfacing with a couple of SOAP methods of a Kopano server.

-## TL;DW
+## Quickstart

-Make sure you have Go 1.10 or later installed.
-This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Glide](https://github.com/Masterminds/glide) installed as well.
+Make sure you have Go 1.12 or later installed.
+This project uses Go modules.

-Of course this also needs a running Kopano server.

 ```
 mkdir -p ~/go/src/stash.kopano.io/kgol